 Here are the 4 areas that we always focus on with our clients before we make a recommendation.

-You can generally categorize protein products into plant-based proteins and animal-based sources.
-And this is where you have to take a closer look at the ingredients label.
+You can generally categorize protein products into plant-based proteins and animal-based

 On the plant side of things, you'll often find rice, hemp, and pea protein powders.
 Just keep in mind that rice and pea protein would need to be stacked to give you all the amino acids needed.
 A combination of rice and pea protein is common.